benchmark-urbanism/cityseer-api/docs/content/tools/graphs.md

 <FuncElement name='edge_attributes' type='Union[list, tuple]'>

 Optional edge attributes to copy to the new MultiGraph.
-(In addition to the default `geometry` attribute.)
+(In addition to the optional `geometry` attribute.)

 </FuncElement>

 <FuncElement name='tolerance' type='float'>

 Tolerance at which to raise errors for mismatched geometry end-points vis-a-vis corresponding node coordinates.
 Prior to conversion, this method will check edge geometry end-points for alignment with the corresponding end-point nodes.
 Where these don't align within the given tolerance an exception will be raised.
-Regardless of the tolerance, the conversion function will snap the geometry end-points to the corresponding node coordinates so that downstream exceptions are not subsequently raised.
+Otherwise, if within the tolerance, the conversion function will snap the geometry end-points to the corresponding node coordinates so that downstream exceptions are not subsequently raised.
+It is preferable to minimise graph manipulation prior to conversion to a `cityseer` compatible `MultiGraph` otherwise particularly large tolerances may be required, and this may lead to some unexpected or undesirable effects due to aggressive snapping.

 </FuncElement>